Maria Pierina De Micheli: Final years

-In 1941 she wrote in her diary: "I feel a deep longing to live always united to Jesus, to love Him intensely because my death can only be a transport of love with my Spouse, Jesus."
-Maria Pierina died on 26 July 1945 in Milan.
-Her remains are located at the Holy Spirit Institute in Rome.
+In 1941, she wrote in her diary: "I feel a deep longing to live always united to Jesus, to love Him intensely because my death can only be a transport of love with my Spouse, Jesus."
+Maria Pierina died on Thursday, 26 July 1945 in Milan.
+Her remains are buried at the Holy Spirit Institute in Rome.

-In April 2009 Pope Benedict XVI formally recognized a miracle attributed to her intercession.
-She was beatified on Sunday 30 May 2010 at the Basilica di Santa Maria Maggiore in Rome by Archbishop Angelo Amato, Prefect of the Congregation for the Causes of Saints in the Roman Curia.
-Although he was not present for the beatification Mass, Pope Benedict XVI noted her "extraordinary devotion" to the Holy Face of Christ at the Angelus audience the following Sunday.
+In April 2009, Pope Benedict XVI formally recognized a miracle attributed to her intercession.
+She was beatified on Sunday, 30 May 2010, at the Basilica di Santa Maria Maggiore in Rome by Archbishop Angelo Amato, Prefect of the Congregation for the Causes of Saints in the Roman Curia.
+Although he was not present for the beatification Mass, Pope Benedict XVI noted her "extraordinary devotion" to the Holy Face of Christ at the weekly papal Angelus address the following Sunday.